wu-s-john/ghostpad-contract/README.md

 4. Set the initial governance fee to 3%
 5. Save all deployment information to `deployment-info.json`

-### Quick Deployment with NPM Scripts
+### Quick Deployment with Yarn

-For convenience, you can use the npm scripts for deployment:
+For convenience, you can use the yarn scripts for deployment:

 ```shell
 # Development deployment with mock contracts